-Human and Organizational Development -150 points
+Human and Organizational Development 150 points

-Issues to be addressed include (but are not limited to) the following:
+Issues to be addressed include, but are not limited to the following:

-- Describe your plant's approach to training and employee and organizational development. - List the efforts toward associate/employee engagement that have been or are being used to achieve a high level of employee morale, including suggestion systems, turnover, critical thinking skills, etc. - Describe your plant's problem-solving process, including the role of teams within it. - What is your plant's approach to recognition and reward for individuals or teams contributing to improvement? - What is the role of "manufacturing associates" and "front office personnel" in achieving Kaizen or continuous improvement? - Report three-to-five-year evidence of achieving high employee morale, including a clear description of how you measure employee morale.
+- Describe your plant's approach to training and employee and organizational development. - List the efforts toward associate/employee engagement that have been or are being used to achieve a high level of employee morale, including improving critical thinking skills and full development of employee talents, skills and capabilities. - Describe your plant's problem-solving process, including the role of teams within it and how improvement ideas are actively solicited. - How does your plant show respect for employees and recognize and reward individuals and teams for contributing to improvement? - What is the role of manufacturing associates and front office personnel in achieving kaizen or continuous improvement? - Report three to five years of evidence of achieving high employee morale, including a clear description of how you measure employee morale.
 Results are requested in the form of a multi-year table.

-II.
-Safety and Environmental Health - 50 points total
+Safety and Environmental Health 50 points total

 A safety and environmental health focus is key to successful business.
-Respond to the following issues aimed at ensuring safety in the workplace and the efforts aimed at achieving a carbon-neutral impact on the environment.
+Respond to the following issues aimed at ensuring safety in the workplace and the efforts aimed at achieving a carbonneutral impact on the environment.

-- Describe your safety program, including efforts to ensure ergonomic safety. - Describe your system of outlining expectations and follow-up with all plant and site personnel. - How are you improving your safety program? - What is your impact on the environment?
+- Describe your safety program, including efforts to ensure ergonomic safety. - Describe your system of outlining expectations and follow-up with all plant and site personnel.

+- How are you improving your safety program? - What is your impact on the environment?

-Required Results for this section:
+Required results for this section: